lquixada/boggle/README.md

 * Test on IE10
 * Simulate mobile devices
+* Check grunt workflow
+* Comment on Dicitionary class
 * "Qu" scenario
 * What to do with big words? maxLength?
-* View specs / TravisCI
+* TravisCI
 * Game over alert
 * Zero second
 * Boggle logo